thq12345/gemma-humaneval-exp/README.md

-# Gemma V.S.
-HumanEval Dataset
+# Google Gemma V.S.
+HumanEval
 ## Motivation & Project Goals
 - How powerful is prompt engineering?
 Is it over-hyped?
 - How good is gemma on code generation?

 Project Goals:
 1. Evaluate Gemma's performance on code generation using HumanEval dataset
-2. Try to improve Gemma's performance using **PROMPT ENGINEERING ONLY.**
+2. Try to improve Gemma's coding performance using **PROMPT ENGINEERING ONLY.**

 ## Gemma: "Stats for nerds"
 - Decoder-Only model, context length 8192 tokens